to0MuchAtOnce/Tom-Lewis/posts/Rock, Paper, Scissors.md

 6. If the result is paper vs rock then paper wins and the player gets a point
 7. Game will run for 5 rounds, the first person to 5 points wins the game
 ```
-This is a new approach for me taking the code out of the way.
-This helped me to visualise what I needed to achieve.
+This is a new approach for me taking the code out of the way, helping me to visualise what I needed to achieve.

 ## The Computer’s Choice